Sample Itinerary

 SKELETON COAST NATIONAL PARK BOUNDARY

-This morning after breakfast you can enjoy a memorable activity into the Skeleton Coast National Park, boarding a light aircraft to enjoy a scenic flight to the coast before landing on the beach.
-From here you continue in a safari vehicle exploring the majestic coastline as offered by the camp.
-After a picnic lunch on the beach and some further exploration you will be flown back to Hoanib Skeleton Coast Camp with enough time to relax and enjoy a ‘sundowner’.
+This morning after breakfast, you will enjoy a memorable excursion into the Skeleton Coast National Park.
+You will board a light aircraft for a scenic flight along the coast before landing on the beach.
+From here, you will continue by safari vehicle to explore this dramatic coastline as arranged by the camp.
+After a picnic lunch on the beach and further time to explore, you will be flown back to Hoanib Skeleton Coast Camp, arriving with time to relax and enjoy a sundowner.

 Overnight Hoanib Skeleton Coast Camp